ikhondker/anypo/docs/tenant/anypo-tenant-todo-20240922.md

 137. budget revision TODO link for source with DB:insert and last id
 136. create UOM - UoM Class - default uom mention
 135. hierarchyl export serial number
-133. budget revision TODO check budget and dept_budge duplicate form fornt end.
+133. budget revision TODO check budget and dept_budge duplicate from front end.
 132. ({{ $_setup->currency }}) is not working in project show and create
 131. country, status, code edit error is showing
 130. ticket create and view update from tenant without login to landlord